erickbytes/lofipython/content/blog/making-a-youtube-video-downloader-with-pythons-flask-and-pytube3-libraries.rst

 :slug: making-a-youtube-video-downloader-with-pythons-flask-and-pytube3-libraries
 :status: published

 How do you download YouTube videos?
-The easiest answer is to google sites like `y2mate <https://y2mate.guru/en8/>`__ that work for downloading videos.
+The easiest answer is to google sites that have youtube downloader videos.
 But then I thought, I wonder if I can make something?

 Boredom, my curiosity and some googling turned up the `pytube3 library <https://github.com/get-pytube/pytube3>`__, "A lightweight, dependency-free Python 3 library (and command-line utility) for downloading YouTube Videos."
 Lo and behold, 3 hours of experimentation later, I made a video downloader with Python. 😃

 I used pytube3 with `Flask <https://flask.palletsprojects.com/en/1.1.x/>`__ and `pythonanywhere <https://www.pythonanywhere.com/>`__ to accomplish the task.
 I was pleasantly surprised at how it came together and simply worked!
 Here's how to make a primitive YouTube video downloader.

-Install the pytube library in the pythonanywhere bash console with `pip <https://pythonmarketer.wordpress.com/2018/01/20/how-to-python-pip-install-new-libraries/>`__
+Install the pytube library in the pythonanywhere bash console with `pip <https://lofipython.com/how-to-python-pip-install-new-libraries/>`__

 ::